caqqxd/linstaller/README.md

 # linstaller
-Linstaller is a Free and Open Source utility for installing packages on various distros in a CLI (Command-Line Interface).
+Linstaller is a Free and Open Source Python utility for installing packages on various distros in a CLI (Command-Line Interface).

 # What Distros are Currently Supported?